Panasonic unit settles U.S. criminal, civil charges of bribery

 However, in this case, the Justice Department said the company only came forward after the SEC started investigating.

-Reporting by Sarah N. Lynch; additional reporting by Joel Schectman, Editing by Franklin Paul and Grant McCool
+Reporting by Sarah N. Lynch; additional reporting by Joel Schectman, Editing by Franklin Paul, Grant McCool and Cynthia Osterman